 Moisture or debris on the diffuser is a common cause of low readings.
-The sensor has a domed diffuser and housing for improved self-cleaning from rainfall, but materials can accumulate on the diffuser (e.g., dust during periods of low rainfall, salt deposits from evaporation of sea spray or sprinkler irrigation water) and partially block the optical path.
+The sensor has a domed diffuser and housing for improved self-cleaning, but materials can accumulate on the diffuser (e.g., dust, salt deposits) and partially block the optical path.
 Dust or organic deposits are best removed using water, or window cleaner and a soft cloth or cotton swab.
 Salt deposits should be dissolved with vinegar and removed with a soft cloth or cotton swab.
 Never use an abrasive material or cleaner on the diffuser.